Examples¶

 .

-This is especially useful for expensive commands where the terminal needs some breathing room (virtualenv, poetry, pipenv, sourcing a configuration, launching a tui app, etc).
+This is especially useful for expensive commands where the terminal needs some breathing room (virtualenv, poetry, pipenv, uv, sourcing a configuration, launching a tui app, etc).

 session_name: virtualenv